K-D-Gallagher/eye-patterning/README.md

 # PART 2: SEGMENTATION AND TRACKING (SEG_TRACKING_DRIVER.M)

 The goal of this driver file is to segment and track images.
+The intention of this driver file is to both document the pipeline we used to process data for our publication and also to lay the framework for others to process their own data.
 Unless you find a way to achieve perfect pixel classification, this will unfortunately involve some manual correction.
-This driver file brings you from initial pixel classification using an external program (some options are given) through finding and tracking objects in your segmented images and using a GUI to discover and correct errors in your segmentation that lead to errors in cell tracking.
+This driver file brings you from initial pixel classification using an external program (Ilastik or U-Net) through finding and tracking objects in your segmented images in matlab and using a GUI to discover and correct errors in your segmentation that lead to errors in cell tracking.

 &nbsp;

 ## STEP 1: READ IN RAW IMAGES

 While we technically will only be making measurements / doing analysis on a segmentation mask, it is helpful to view the segmentation mask as an overlay on top of the raw images.
 Therefore, we'll start by loading the raw images into MATLAB and storing them in a 3D tensor.

 ![raw_images_example](github_media/raw.gif)